ylucki/CouponAcceptanceAnalysis/README.md

-# Coupon Acceptance Analysis (Practical Application 1)
+# Coupon Acceptance Analysis (Practical Application)

 This repository answers a simple question: **Will a customer accept the coupon?**
 Using Python (pandas, NumPy) and visualizations (Matplotlib + Seaborn used in-notebook), we explore acceptance patterns across coupon types and driving context (time, weather, passengers, destination, etc.).